Moving Beyond Wishes … It’s About Author and Publishing Goals

 Move it from your mind to paper… or your computer.
+Don’t just talk about it.
 Print it out and post it in a place that you routinely see.
 Writing it out may just be the nudge you need to keep your on track.

 Goals Need To Be Measured

-If your work in marketing or sales, it’s common to say, “I’m going to increase our market share or increase my sales next year.”
-It’s more effective to say, “I want to increase our market share by 15 percent,” or “I want to up my sales next year by 30 percent.”
+It’s common to say, “I’m going to increase my book sales from last year.”
+It’s more effective to say, “I want to increase the number of books I sold by 50%,” or “I want to up my total sales to double by year end from last year.”

 Goal setting requires checkpoints, or mini goals.
 That way, you know that you are making progress.
 It’s also important to understand that they will be plateaus at some time—you may feel stuck.